JohnEarnest/ok/docs/Fromk5Tok6.md

 Goodbye To Infinity (<font color="red">Todo</font>)
 -------------------
-In k5, various adverbs have special base cases.
+In k5, various compositions have special base cases for dealing with an empty list argument.
 Observe how using min or max produces an appropriate infinity value when applied to an empty list:

 	 |/0#1 2 3
 	-0W